reactjs/react.dev/content/docs/components-and-props.md

 const element = <Welcome name="Sara" />;
 ```

-When React sees an element representing a user-defined component, it passes JSX attributes to this component as a single object.
+When React sees an element representing a user-defined component, it passes JSX attributes and children to this component as a single object.
 We call this object "props".

 For example, this code renders "Hello, Sara" on the page: